 The province of Newfoundland and Labrador is one of the most spectacular places in the world for whale watching, and the marine life here provides a rich nesting ground for millions of seabirds.

 The confluence of the cool Labrador Current and the warm Gulf Stream generates an abundance of marine life that attracts whales by the thousand.
-22 species of whales, including minke, sperm, pothead, blue, orca, and the world’s largest population of humpbacks, feed on capelin, krill and squid along the coast.
+Twenty two species of whales, including minke, sperm, pothead, blue, orca, and the world’s largest population of humpbacks, feed on capelin, krill and squid along the coast.
 Between May and September, you can see these whales breaching and playing off the shore.
 Glimpsing these huge and majestic marine mammals is an awesome experience, whether it’s from a boat or while hiking a coastal trail.
 Minke, fin, and killer whales in particular swim along the coastline in search of food, and these friendly and curious creatures are known to surface just a few metres from whale watching boats.

 Whale-watching boat trips will take you through an ecological reserve, where you’ll see the phenomenal spectacle of millions of puffins, kittiwakes and gannets nesting in the many cliffs, crags, inlets, headlands and islands around the coast, and on the ocean itself.

 Along the way, you’ll see caves, waterfalls, and the majesty of the coastline including icebergs, seabirds and other wildlife.
 If you want to see whales and seabirds, bear in mind that they migrate north in late spring and early summer – but are often plentiful right through until early autumn.
 The movement of icebergs in the opposite direction, southward from Greenland, creates a brief window when all three can be seen together.
 Seeing a 10,000-year-old iceberg, hearing the roar as it founders under the warm summer sun, or feeling the chill on your skin as it approaches are simply unforgettable experiences.